-Attendance at conferences and workshops fosters interaction, networking capabilities, and ideasharing.
+Attendance at in-person and virtual conferences and workshops fosters interaction, networking capabilities, and idea-sharing.
 The networks formed during conferences and workshops become the glue that holds utility systems together when faced with disasters such as storms or discovering common problems in practices or equipment used throughout the industry.
 Whether national, regional, or local in scope, networking efforts of individual staff-based on the support of utility management-can bolster the strength of the utility's entire work force.

-Utility management should encourage all levels of employees (operations/field, management/administrative, and any other utility employees) to participate in networking and personal/professional development opportunities that are local, state/regional, and national in scope.
-Furthermore, it is important that management ensure that a diverse representation of employees attend events; not always the same person or small group of people.
+Utility management should encourage all levels of employees (operations/field, management/office, and any other utility employees) to participate in networking and personal/professional development opportunities that are local, state/regional, and national in scope.
+Furthermore, it is important that management ensure that a diverse number of employees attend events; not always the same person or small group of people.

-In the RP3 application, your utility should complete the matrix to identify which types of employees are attending various networking events and personal/professional development opportunities.
-In a separate attachment (example spreadsheet available for download as part of application package) please provide a representative list of the different conferences/workshops (events) or development opportunities that your utility personnel and, where applicable, governing body representatives attended from October 1, 2021 to September 30, 2024.
-Also note which levels of employees (e.g., operations/field, management/administrative) attended during the same period.
+In the RP3 application, your utility should complete the matrix to identify which types of employees are attending various in-person and virtual networking events and personal/professional development opportunities.
+In a separate attachment, please provide a representative list of the different conferences/workshops (events) or development opportunities that your utility personnel and, where applicable, governing body representatives attended from October 1, 2022 to September 30, 2025.
+Be sure to include name of the event, type of event, employee job classification, and date of event.